Kingdom of Essex: History

-Origin
+Settlement

 Saxon occupation of land that was to form the kingdom had begun by the early 5th century at Mucking and other locations.
-A large proportion of these original settlers came from Old Saxony.
+A large proportion of the original settlers came from Old Saxony.
 According to British legend (see Historia Brittonum) the territory known later as Essex was ceded by the Celtic Britons to the Saxons following the infamous Treason of the Long Knives, which occurred c.
 460 during the reign of High King Vortigern.
 Della Hooke relates the territory ruled by the kings of Essex to the pre-Roman territory of the Trinovantes.
-Studies suggest a pattern of typically peaceful co-existence, with the structure of the Romano-British landscape being maintained, and with the Saxon settlers believed to have been in the minority.
+There is an academic debate about the traditional narrative, with some scholars suggesting a pattern of typically peaceful co-existence, with the structure of the Romano-British landscape being maintained, and with the Saxon settlers believed to have been in the minority.
+However Alexander Mirrington argues that the cultural change seen in the archaeological record is so complete that "a migration of a large number of people is the most logical and least extreme solution".

+Subkingdoms

 The kingdom of Essex grew by the absorption of smaller subkingdoms or Saxon tribal groups.
 There are a number of suggestions for the location of these subkingdoms including: